Generalization Capability of Deep Learning for Predicting Drag Reduction in Pulsating Turbulent Pipe Flow with Arbitrary Acceleration and Deceleration: Calculation method

 To quantitatively evaluate the prediction accuracy, we employ two statistical metrics: the mean absolute error (MAE) and the correlation coefficient ($C$).
 The MAE is defined to assess the magnitude of the prediction error:

 In addition to the MAE, the correlation coefficient $C$ is introduced to evaluate the agreement of the waveform shapes and phase timing:

 where $\phi$ represents a generic physical quantity.
 The subscripts $\mathrm{ML}$ and $\mathrm{DNS}$ denote the predicted and ground-truth values, respectively, and the overbar indicates the arithmetic mean.
 In both equations, $N$ denotes the total number of data points evaluated.
 Note that for scalar quantities (e.g., $R_D$), the summation extends over the temporal phases, whereas for profile quantities (e.g., velocity distributions), it covers both temporal phases and spatial grid points.
 In this study, the MAE and $C$ is determined based on the phase-averaged statistics.
-The phase-averaged drag reduction rate $\widetilde{R_D}$ is obtained by substituting the phase-averaged quantities into the definitions of the time-averaged quantities in Eq.~(\ref{eq:RD}).
+The phase-averaged drag reduction rate $\widetilde{R_D}$ is obtained by substituting the phase-averaged quantities into the definitions of the time-averaged each quantity in Eq.~(\ref{eq:RD}).
+In this study, the prediction error is primarily evaluated using phase-resolved metrics such as $\mathrm{MAE}(\widetilde{R_D})$.
+This is because $\mathrm{MAE}(\overline{R_D})$, which is computed by first taking the time average and then evaluating the error, can underestimate the prediction error when positive and negative errors at different phases cancel each other out in the overall average.
+Such a situation typically arises when the predicted output resembles a nearly steady response.
+Here, in the calculation of $\mathrm{MAE}(\overline{R_D})$, the number of phases in Eq.~(\ref{eq:mae}), namely $i$, is equal to 1.
+By contrast, phase-resolved errors such as $\mathrm{MAE}(\widetilde{R_D})$ are obtained by first evaluating the error at each phase and then taking the time average.
+Therefore, these metrics provide a stricter assessment, since they evaluate not only the agreement in the overall time-averaged quantity but also the agreement in the pulsation waveform itself.
+Accordingly, although $\mathrm{MAE}(\overline{R_D})$ tends to be smaller than $\mathrm{MAE}(\widetilde{R_D})$ because of the different order of averaging, the overall error distributions obtained from the two metrics may still be regarded as qualitatively similar.
+If the objective is to evaluate only the agreement in the overall predicted quantity, without requiring agreement in the waveform shape, $\mathrm{MAE}(\overline{R_D})$ can be used instead.

 The amount of training data is justified by the relationship between the number of training snapshots and the prediction error for a single pulsating flow, as illustrated in Fig.~\ref{fig:data_amount}.
 As the figure indicates, the error plateaus beyond 10,000 snapshots, confirming that this volume is sufficient for effective learning (the marginal MAE increase in the large-data regime is considered a result of variability).
 Therefore, this specific dataset size was adopted to ensure prediction performance.